idreyn/elemental/README.md

 * __extends:__ You can provide a newline- or comma-delineated list of other Elemental classes for this one to inherit blocks from.
 You can add several `extends` blocks to a definition, which is handy because placement matters &mdash; Elemental definitions are read from the topmost block to the bottommost, and this block essentially sticks new blocks in the middle.
 So if you're extending a definition that specifies its own `html` but you want to define different HTML for the new definition, you need to put the `extends` block after the `html` one.
 In the same vein, `constructor` blocks will be run in the order they are received.
 Use caution.

 * __style__: Lets you define a CSS style to apply to the element.
-See the section directly below for more.
+See the section below for more.

 * __properties__: A list of newline-delimited key:value pairs to be applied to the object.